License Restoration in North Carolina

 - Handling a citation but failing to pay your court costs, known as “Failure to Pay”

 - Receiving point-accumulating violations on your record, that total up to 12-points, in a three-year period

-- Receiving a high level speeding violation that causes a suspension of your license
+- Receiving a high level speeding violation that causes a statutory suspension of your license

 - A change in your medical condition (i.e. an epilepsy diagnosis or worsening eyesight).

 These are all potential instances that could suspend your license and where an officer could charge you with DWLR if you are driving.